sankar-1776/Wissensbar/README.md

 If you know **Python**, then you can see the simplicity of the code that has been written above.
 If you don't know *Python*, then let me tell you that this is very, very simple *Python*.
 It is therefore only logical that the program will not put much pressure on your computer.

-**Note:** Each boot-up may take upto fifteen seconds, but this has nothing to do with the computer's performance or quality, this happens because the project needs some time to get ready files and modules that you do not have on your computer.
+**Note:** Each boot-up may take upto ten seconds, but this has nothing to do with the computer's performance or quality, this happens because the project needs some time to get files and modules that you do not have on your computer up and running.

 ---
 ## 👋 | About Updates: